Series I - Future Echoes - All scenes

 - You can't stay.

-- When I come out, you'll be dead.
+- By the time I come out, you'll be dead.

 - Two suits IS dead.